 Ok so I'm going to start this one off by explaining my reasons behind the post title - as it really looks like I'm shooting myself in the foot a little!

 To give a bit of background, I am a member of various wedding industry networking groups, both through professional bodies and social media channels.
-On one such networking group a few weeks ago, another member of the group (perhaps inadvertently) caused a little controversy in a conversation which has - to be fair - been up for debate over the last decade since wedding planners have become more mainstream in the U.K. The member in question is a wedding caterer with a long-standing career, and proffered the notion that wedding planners are an unnecessary expense, as (in her own view) any caterer worth their salt can help the couple plan their wedding within a limited time and at very little expense.
+On one such networking group a few weeks ago, another member of the group (perhaps inadvertently) caused a little controversy in a conversation which has - to be fair - been up for debate over the last decade since wedding planners have become more mainstream in the U.K. The member in question is a professional wedding caterer, who proffered the notion that wedding planners are an unnecessary expense, as (in her own view) any caterer or venue coordinator worth their salt can help the couple plan their wedding as part of their service package - free of charge.

 And what's wrong with that, you might ask?

-The thing is (aside from ruffling a few feathers in the community), it transpired through this particular thread that the general requirements of the clientele of this member, and the requirements of the clientele of most professional wedding planners, is widely disparate.
+The thing is, (aside from ruffling a few feathers), it transpired fairly swiftly through this particular thread that the general requirements of the clientele of this member, and the requirements of the clientele of most professional wedding planners, is widely disparate.
 For many couples planning their wedding - particularly those on a tight budget - the service provided by a caterer or venue coordinator can be perfectly adequate.
-Most caterers (and venue coordinators for that matter), do a superb job on the wedding day, and go over and above to meet the expectations of the couple.
+Most caterers and venue coordinators do a superb job on the wedding day, and go over and above to meet the expectations of the couple.
 They are perfectly placed to work through catering timetables with the couple, provide examples of room arrangements as they have been previously implemented at the venue, will be happy to recommend their preferred suppliers, and will work their socks off to make sure things go to plan on the day.

-BUT... (and here's the biggie), caterers and venue coordinators are NOT personal assistants.
+BUT... (and here's the biggie), caterers and venue coordinators are NOT your personal wedding assistants.

 Sure, they will work through catering and service timetables (this is a core part of their service!).
 They will assist with choices directly related to the venue and food, such as menu selection and wine pairings, host food tastings, keep record of any food allergies/intolerances, and set up the tables according to your floor plan.
-It is not their job, however, to place all of the wedding table elements, including place cards, favours, table numbers, cake knife, toasting flutes, and any other display items.
-A wedding planner will not only ensure these elements are taken care of, but will also work closely with your chosen cater and/or venue coordinator to ensure the reception is laid out flawlessly, and all timings are adhered to for a seamless running of the day.
+They might even set out place cards and tealights if these items are provided to them in advance.
+It is not necessarily their job however, to set out additional table decor items - particularly items hired externally (charger plates, coloured napkins, cutlery, table runners etc.), or more complex place settings - nor to decorate other areas within and around the venue (ceiling decor, entrance areas, archways, walkways and breakout rooms to name a few).
+A wedding planner will not only work with you to ensure these elements are taken care of, but will also work closely with your chosen cater and/or venue coordinator to ensure the reception room is ready, and all timings are adhered to for a seamless running of the day.

-Sure, they can give example room layouts - but they aren't necessarily experienced enough to shake things up and create something different for that space.
+Sure, they can give example room layouts based on weddings which have taken place in the venue previously - but it isn't necessarily their job to shake things up and help you to create something different for that space.
 Perhaps you want long rustic wooden tables with antique cross-back chairs, but the venue only provides linen covered rounds and conference chairs in-house as standard?
 You need to hire that equipment in...
+Will the hired tables fit the dimensions of the room?
 Who is sourcing and coordinating the furniture arrival?
 Who coordinates the storage and collection of the furniture post-wedding?
-Will the hired tables fit the dimensions of the room?
 You got it, a wedding planner can - and they will organise and oversee the logistics on your behalf.

 Sure, they can provide you with their preferred supplier recommendations - but it is not their job to select the right suppliers based on your vision and budget, nor is it their job to attend supplier meetings with you to communicate your vision effectively, and negotiate the final price.
 A professional wedding planner will not only have an extensive knowledge of suppliers whom they know and trust, but also a bank of suppliers whom they might not have necessarily have worked with, but just KNOW their work will fit your vision.
 And they will be right there with you to meet the suppliers, or suss them out personally before recommending them to you - saving you considerable time and expense.